 Factor Three: Water

-Water is another key ingredient to photosynthesis.
+Water is another key ingredient in photosynthesis.
 So, it’s only natural that without water a tree cannot photosynthesise.
 But, it’s not that straightforward.

 Another key ingredient for photosynthesis is carbon dioxide.
-A tree will absorb carbon dioxide through the stomata, on the underside of leaves.
+A tree will absorb carbon dioxide through the stomata, on the underside of its leaves.
 The stomata are tiny holes that allow the tree to absorb carbon dioxide.
-The stomata will also release oxygen and water vapor.
+The stomata will also release oxygen and water vapour.

 Unfortunately, closing the stomata isn’t always a good thing.
 Water won’t be able to escape the tree, but carbon dioxide won’t be able to get in.
 Without adequate levels of carbon dioxide, photosynthetic levels will drop.